thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   accordion:
     - title: Why choose sailing in paradise?
       dropdownContent: >-
-        G﻿uest happiness is at the root of everything we do at Sailing in Paradise so you can feel confident we will do our very best to make your experience (from booking through to the charter itself) memorable for all the right reasons.
+        G﻿uest happiness is the essence of everything we do at Sailing in Paradise so you can feel confident we will do our very best to make your experience (from booking through to the charter itself) memorable for all the right reasons.